seigedigital/detektiiif2/README.md

 ```
 Modify the files in the new folder as you wish and continue as described in section "Configure repository"

+Don't forget to keep v2 and v3 manifest files both up to date, e.g. the version number.

 ## Packaging for the Chrome Web Store

 * switch to version 3 and execute the shellscript ```./pack4cws.sh```